Drugs Used in Diabetes Mellitus

 GLP-1 agonists

 GLP-1 agonists are commonly used as an adjunct to metformin or as an alternative.
-They are given as a SC injection (except semaglutide).
-They are very expensive and have been approved for weight loss (an attractive choice for obese patients).
-They have few but severe adverse effects.
+They are typically given as a subcutaneous injection and are very expensive.
+GLP-1 agonists have been approved for weight loss.
+They are therefore an attractive choice for diabetic patients who are obese.
+They have a few, but severe adverse effects.

 - Indications

-- BMI > 35 with specific psychological or medical condition associated with obesity
+- BMI > 35 with a specific psychological or medical condition associated with obesity

 - BMI < 35 for whom insulin therapy would have significant occupational implications